Audio Adrenaline: 1991–1993: Record deal with ForeFront and first albums

 After signing their deal with Forefront, the band started writing and recording demo songs similar to "My God" for the first album.
 The band has described this period as one of adaptation and experimentation since ForeFront wanted a hip-hop act.
 As a result, Dave Stuart and Ron Gibson left the band.
 Singer Mark Stuart said in an interview "We had no idea what we were doing.
 Forefront signed us to do this rap/metal stuff, and we only had one song" while original guitarist Barry Blair said "We thought 'If they liked My God, we'll send them more songs like that."
 Blair added that it was a "big, long process of getting to where we are now, of creating music we like, not music we think is what they [ForeFront] would like."

 The band's first Forefront album was the self-titled Audio Adrenaline, released in 1992.
 Filled with drum machine beats, rap and hip-hop it eventually went out of print.
 It included "DC-10", the only track from the original A-180 recordings (live drums) and was well received selling 75,000 copies.
-However, the band was not happy with the end result.
+However, the band was not happy with the result.
 Blair was quoted as saying:

 The follow-up album, Don't Censor Me, came the next year and featured what is considered the biggest hit of the band, "Big House".
 The album sold 250,000 copies and launched the band into stardom.
 The album also includes the song "We're a Band", which remained one of their live staples.
 Next the band released Live Bootleg.

 Although Don't Censor Me leaned more towards rock, the band still was not happy.
 Stuart said of the songs "there are really only a few songs I love to play live.
 I like to do 'Big House,' 'We're a Band' and 'Scum Sweetheart.'"
 On the other hand, most of the band members disliked "Jesus and the California Kid" which Stuart referred to as "pure agony".
 Still, the album earned them their first Dove Award for Long Form Music Video of the Year for "Big House", as well as a Billboard Music Award Nomination.